How is ShelterBox responding?

 On February 24, 2022, Russia launched a military operation on Ukraine.

-Neighboring countries including Hungary, Moldova, Poland, and Romania are responding to the humanitarian crisis resulting from the conflict – 5 million refugees have fled Ukraine.
+Neighboring countries including Hungary, Moldova, Poland, and Romania are responding to the humanitarian crisis resulting from the conflict.

 Referring to the number of people reported having fled Ukraine, the UN High Commissioner for Refugees, Filippo Grandi, said, “This figure has been rising exponentially, hour after hour… I have worked in refugee crises for almost 40 years and I have rarely seen such an incredibly fast rising exodus of people.”